 FAS 141(R) applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
 Similarly, FAS 160 is effective for fiscal years beginning on or after December 15, 2008.
 Thus, for banks with calendar year fiscal years, these two accounting standards take effect in 2009.
 Banks must apply these standards for Call Report purposes in accordance with their effective dates.
-The Glossary entry for "Business Combinations" in the Call Report instruction book will be revised to incorporate the provisions of FAS 141(R) later in 2009.
+The Call Report instruction book update for June 2009 includes a revised Glossary entry for "Business Combinations" that incorporates the provisions of FAS 141(R) as well as other conforming changes to the instructions.